Consensys/quorum-hibernate/README.md

 See [docs/config.md](docs/config.md) for a full description of all configuration options.

 ### Deployment/Usage
-See [docs/deployment.md](docs/deployment.md) for details on adding Node Manager to existing deployments.
+See [docs/deployment.md](docs/deployment.md) for details on adding and using Node Manager in networks.

 ### Examples
 See [examples](examples) for sample configuration files for various network types.